drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

   *gateway device*.
 * *User* – A person accessing the system.
 Identified by some kind of credentials.
 Might also be another service.
   Alternative terms: "account".
-* *Tenant* – A construct to isolate, scope devices into a group.
-Data and configuration is not shared between different tenants.
+* *Application* – A construct to isolate, scope devices into a group.
+Data and configuration is not shared between different applications.
 Alternative terms: "(device) scope", "namespace".
-Also see below: [Unresolved topic – Naming](#naming-tenant-vs-namespace-vs-project-vs-application)
+Formerly known as "tenant".
-* *Instance* – An instance of the whole deployment, serving multiple tenants.
+* *Instance* – An instance of the whole deployment, serving multiple applications.
 * *Cluster* – A Kubernetes cluster, possibly running other workload as well.

 ## Motivation